shacha13/shacha13/README.md

 ## 🧠 About
 Computer Science student at Carleton University.
-Currently a Software Engineer Intern at **IBM Canada**.

-I work across the stack — from low-level systems to real-time frontends.
+I work across the stack — from performance-critical systems to real-time frontends.

 I care about writing software that is **fast, clear, and actually useful**.

 ---